Looking to find Retained Primitive Therapy & Treatment?

 • Bedwetting

-• Sensory issues with food texture or tags or waistbands in clothing
+• Sensory issues with food textures or clothing tags/waistbands

 • Poor short-term memory